Highett

 The employment landscape in Highett shows performance that lags behind national averages across key labour market indicators

-Highett showed particular strength in professional & technical services, with an employment share of 1.4 times the regional level.
-Conversely, transport, postal & warehousing employed just 3.1% of local workers, below Greater Melbourne's 5.2%.
-The area appeared to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, Highett's labour force increased by 0.6%, but employment declined by 0.5%, causing unemployment to rise by 1.1 percentage points.
-In comparison, Greater Melbourne saw employment grow by 3.0% and the labour force expand by 3.3%, with unemployment rising by 0.3 percentage points during the same period.
-State-level data from 25-Nov showed Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with an unemployment rate of 4.7%.
-Nationally, employment growth was 0.14%, and the unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 estimated that national employment would expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Highett's employment mix suggested local employment should increase by 7.0% over five years and 14.1% over ten years, though this was a simple weighting extrapolation for illustrative purposes and did not account for localized population projections.
+Highett shows strong specialization in professional & technical services, with an employment share 1.4 times the regional level.
+Conversely, transport, postal & warehousing employs only 3.1% of local workers, below Greater Melbourne's 5.2%.
+The area appears to offer limited local employment opportunities, indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, Highett's labour force increased by 0.6%, while employment declined by 0.4%, causing unemployment to rise by 1.0 percentage points.
+In contrast, Greater Melbourne saw employment grow by 3.0% and a labour force expansion of 3.3%, with unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Highett's employment should increase by 7.0% over five years and 14.1% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment